 Pinnawala, Sri Lanka

-Our hotel, Hotel Pinnalanda, an hour and a half northeast of the airport in the village of Pinnawala arranged a taxi for $45 US.
-After scooping up our luggage we found the driver holding our name card and as recommended, we used the ATM at the airport to withdraw enough cash for the next few days.
+Our hotel, Hotel Pinnalanda, an hour and a half northeast of the airport in the village of Pinnawala arranged a taxi from the airport for $45 US.
+After scooping up our luggage we found the driver holding our name card and as advised, we used the ATM at the airport to withdraw enough cash for the next few days.
 The Sri Lankan rupee (LKR) is a closed currency and only available within the country.

 The weather was hot and sticky especially packed into the backseat of a small taxi but we were on our way.
 Upon arrival, Hotel Pinnalanda served a refreshing sparkling black currant water.
 Check in was simple, then we were led to our room overlooking the stream.
 Exhausted and running on fumes, we showered and passed out, never waking for lunch or dinner.

 Day 1: Morning & Afternoon | Elephant Watch

 The following morning we woke early to shower and enjoy breakfast overlooking the river.
 Breakfast was included with our stay and served at a dining area attached to our hotel.
 It was very nice, complete with a gorgeous view.

 As we finished our meal of eggs, toast, chicken sausage, bacon and fruit, the elephants began to arrive.
 We spent the next few hours hanging out, taking photos of the elephants.